-It may be seen as hetero or homogenous echogenic (due to fat content) mass lesion.
+It may be seen as hetero or homogeneous echogenic (due to fat content) mass lesion.
 In the case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogeneous hypoechoic mass lesion.
 Could be indistinguishable from a hemangioma 1.

 On non-enhanced CT, angiomyolipoma presents as well defined solid heterogeneous mass containing markedly hypodense area.
 Due to the presence of the vascular component, marked enhancement in the arterial phase is evident.
 Drainage is via the hepatic veins, and this is the main differentiating point from fat-containing HCC that drains mainly in the portal vein.

 - well-defined mass with heterogeneous attenuation values due to the presence of fat and soft tissue densities